Report in Saigon: More Marines Due

 By Beverly Deepe

-A Special Corresvondent
+A Special Correspondent

 SAIGON.

-• Up to 10,000 more American
+Up to 10,000 more American

 Marines are expected to be

-;ent to South Viet Nam soon,
+sent to South Viet Nam soon,

-:eliable sources here • said
+eliable sources here said

 The augmented force's role

-l.'ould be the defense of major
+would be the defense of major

-nilitary ·installations and pertaps important · cities, but the
+aps important cities, but the

-'1arines' duties would place
+Marines' duties would place

 hem under combat conditions,

-he sources noted,
+he sources noted.

-A 3,500-man Marine coningent already has 'been aslgned to Viet Nam for this
+igned to Viet Nam for this

-function, With more than half
+function, with more than half

 the force deployed around the

-bi_g U, S. air base at Da Nang.
+big U. S. air base at Da Nang.

-In Washington, official.s
+In Washington, officials

 denied last night that the